eduardopeixe/marketplace/README.md

 ## Part 1: Build the barebones of an online marketplace.

 This is a server side web api that can be used to fetch products, either one at a time or all at once.
 I also make possible passing an argument to list only products with available inventory.
-In additicion to that, products can be purchased, which will reduce inventory by 1.
+In addition to that, products can be purchased, which will reduce inventory by 1.

 This is available in branch `barebones`.